ofiwg/libfabric/man/fi_poll.3.md

 : On success, an array of user context values associated with completion queues or counters.

+*fids*
+: An array of fabric descriptors, each one associated with a native wait object.

 *count*
-: Number of entries in context array.
+: Number of entries in context or fids array.

 *timeout*
 : Time to wait for a signal, in milliseconds.